+He has served in various leadership capacities at colleges and universities across the nation.
+He has used his wealth of experience to lead universities to academic excellence and achievement, as well as ensure that they fulfill their essential role in the region and state.
 Ruud began his academic career teaching business courses at Northwestern Louisiana State University in 1978.
-From 1979-1981, he conducted his research in leadership assessment at the U.S. Army Research Institute; he also taught management theory and organizational behavior courses at Central Michigan University from 1980-1981.
-From 1981 to 1993, Ruud taught business and ethics courses at the University of Toledo, and became tenured in 1987.
-He coordinated the MBA program, served as Associate Vice President for Student Affairs, and eventually served as Interim Dean of the College of Business Administration.
+From 1979-1981, he conducted his research in leadership assessment at the U.S. Army Research Institute in Washington, D.C.; he also taught management theory and organizational behavior courses at Central Michigan University from 1980-1981.
+From 1981 to 1993, Ruud taught management, organizational behavior, strategy, policy, and ethics courses at the University of Toledo, and was awarded tenure in 1987.
+He served as an Assistant Dean of Undergraduate Studies, coordinated the MBA program as an Associate Dean, served as Associate Vice President for Student Affairs, Assistant Director of the University Honors Program and eventually served as Interim Dean of the College of Business Administration while at Toledo.

 In 2007, Ruud became the 15th president of Shippensburg University of Pennsylvania, a comprehensive regional university.
 During his presidency, Ruud implemented a facilities master plan in conjunction with the university’s strategic plan and led the university’s development of an Academic Master Plan.
 The University also completed a successful reaccreditation (with commendation) by the Middle States Commission on Higher Education in 2009, increased enrollment, experienced double-digit increases in student applications – including an increase in applications from minority students – and consistently had the highest graduation rate (seven years in a row) in the Pennsylvania State System of Higher Education (PASSHE).
 Ruud also expanded community outreach opportunities, such as the Growing Edges Community Counseling Clinic that offers free counseling services, and strengthened numerous cooperative ventures with local municipalities.
 Ruud spearheaded an effective integrated marketing campaign, enhanced student/faculty research programs and grants, and set fundraising records.
 Lastly, Ruud was unanimously elected as Chair of the Council of Presidents of the 14 University PASSHE System.

-Ruud and his wife of 37 years, Judy, reside in the UNI President’s House with their cockapoo, Fuzzy.
+Ruud and his wife of 39 years, Judy, reside in the UNI President’s House with their cockapoo, Fuzzy.